| Prev | User's Guide | Next |

 If you run

-without specifying a command option or with an invalid command option, a usage message is printed.
-The usage message indicates that there is an optional/S
+butilwithout specifying a command option or with an invalid command option, a usage message is printed.
+The usage message indicates that there is an optional/Scommand line argument tobutil.
+This argument, which is used to suppress screen-at-a-time printing on NetWare, is ignored under Linux.Commands

 -clone outputFile sourceFile [/Oowner]The clone command creates a new, empty Pervasive.SQL formatted file with the same file specifications as an existing file (including any supplemental indexes, but excluding the owner name).
 The new data file includes all of the defined key characteristics (such as key position, key length, or duplicate key values) contained in the existing file.
 Unless specified, the new data file will not have an owner name.